Having more fun than a human being should be allowed to have.

 We hate you.

-So you you have to imagine Mola Omar and the boys sitting there watching Barack Obama say the same thing.
+So you have to imagine Mola Omar and the boys sitting there watching Barack Obama say the same thing.

 While he admits that we've made some mistakes and essentially says, hey, look, these guys have a point.

-But that speech last night could have made him break out the champagne.
+I know that militant Islamists do not drink, but that speech last night could have made him break out the champagne.

-I mean, that's how bad it was.
+As a first, folks, I mean, that's how bad it was anyway.

-Ha, how are you?
+Hi, how are you?

-Welcome back, Rush Limbaugh here on the Excellence in Broadcasting Network.
+Rush Limbaugh here on the Excellence in Broadcasting Network.

 All right, the Tiger Woods update.

-This is from the Chicago Sun Times.
+This is from the Chicago Sun-Times.

-Also, don't look for Woods' wife Ellen to be moving out of the couple's mansion any time soon.
+Also, don't look for Woods' wife Ellen to be moving out of the couple's mansion anytime soon.

 Tiger's spouse is reportedly being paid a hefty seven-figure amount, immediately transferred into an account she alone controls to stick with her husband.